dask-contrib/dask-awkward/docs/intro.rst

 .. note::

-   This introduction assumes that you have some familiarity with `Dask`_.
+   This introduction assumes that you have some familiarity with `Dask`_ and `Awkward-Array`_.

-The Dask project provides "collections" which behave as parallelized and/or distributed versions of the core PyData data types:
+The Dask project provides **collections** which behave as parallelized and/or distributed versions of the core PyData data types:

-- dask.array provides a NumPy like interface for creating task graphs.
+- dask.array provides a NumPy like interface for creating task graphs operating on chunked NumPy ndarrays.
-- dask.dataframe provides a Pandas like interface for creating task graphs.
+- dask.dataframe provides a Pandas like interface for creating task graphs operating on partitioned Pandas DataFrames and Series
-- dask.bag provides a functional interface for creating task graphs.
+- dask.bag provides a functional interface for creating task graphs operating on Python iteratables.
 - dask.delayed provides an interface for custom task graphs.

 With dask-awkward, we aim to provide an additional interface:

-- dask-awkward provides an Awkward-Array_\-like interface for creating task graphs.
+- dask-awkward provides an Awkward-Array_\-like interface for creating task graphs operating on partitioned awkward Arrays.

 We accomplish this by creating a new collection type:
 ``dask_awkward``'s :py:class:`~dask_awkward.core.Array` class, which